Everything We Know About 'Every Year After,' the TV Show Adaptation of 'Every Summer After'

 She also shared a more official statement, per Deadline: "Every Summer After holds a very special place in my heart and in the hearts of readers all over the world who deeply connect with Sam and Percy’s love story...I’m excited to partner with Amazon to take their journey even further—beyond the pages of the book, onto the screen, and into the hearts of audiences across the globe."

-She's also assured fans that one beloved scene won't be found on the cutting room floor.
+She's also assured fans that one beloved scene won't be left on the cutting room floor.
 While speaking to Swooon, the writer said it's essential to her that the line, "You came home," makes it in.
 "When Sam says, ‘You came home,’ that is so, so important," she shared.

 Which of Carley Fortune's other books are being adapted?

-Every Summer After isn't Fortune's only novel we'll be seeing on screen.
-Her 2023 novel, Meet Me at the Lake, is being made into a film by Archewell Productions, the production company helmed by Prince Harry and Meghan Markle.
+Meet Me at the Lake is being turned into a Netflix movie by Archewell Productions, the production company helmed by Prince Harry and Meghan Markle.
 Yes, you read that right—we’ll soon be getting a royal take on one of Fortune’s romances!

 “[It’s] still in development, so that is moving along really nicely behind the scenes,” the writer told Swooon of the project in June 2025.
 “There’s a beautiful script.
 It’s moving along.”
-We can't wait!

 Nicole Briese is a Florida-based editor, writer and content creator who has been writing about all things culture-related since the O.G.
 Gossip Girl was still on the air.
 (Read: A lifetime ago.)
 She is a regular contributor to Marie Claire, covering books, films, and TV shows.
 In her spare time, when she's not obsessing over her cat, she's devouring all things fashion, beauty, and shopping-related.
-Check out her blog at Nicolebjean.com.
+Check out her blog at Nicolebjean.com